eclipse-hono/hono/site/content/faq.md

 #### Why do I get `HTTP/1.1 503 Service Unavailable` when sending messages to the HTTP protocol adapter?

-Please check if you have a [consumer connected]({{< relref "getting-started.md#starting-a-consumer" >}}) and that you do not filter out the message type.
+Please check if you have a [consumer connected]({{< relref "getting-started.md#starting-a-consumer" >}}) and that your consumer is for the same type of message (telemetry or event) that you are sending.

-#### Why do I get the exception `io.vertx.core.VertxException: OpenSSL is not available`?
+#### Why do I get the exception `io.vertx.core.VertxException: OpenSSL is not available` during startup of a protocol adapter?

-Please check if you have set the property `nativeTlsRequired` in the protocol adapter's configuration.
+Please check if you have set the property `nativeTlsRequired` in the protocol adapter's configuration to `true`.
 The default Hono containers do not contain `netty-tcnative`.
-To enable this option, please follow the explanation in the [Admin Guide]({{< relref "admin-guide/secure_communication.md#using-openssl" >}}) or build your own images.
+To enable this option, please follow the explanation in the [Admin Guide]({{< relref "admin-guide/secure_communication.md#using-openssl" >}}) or build your own container images.

 #### Why do I see `ConnectionLimitManager - Connection limit (<VALUE>) exceeded` in the logs of a protocol adapter?